foss42/apidash/README.md

 ## Roadmap

 The following is the initial roadmap that we laid out before we started hacking this project.
-(What we have acheived so far has a tick ✅)
+(What we have achieved so far has a tick ✅)

 ✅ App UI
 ✅ Allowing users to create, duplicate, delete, rearrange API requests